Analog Error Correcting Codes with Constant Redundancy: Introduction

 Construction of $[n,k]$ linear codes correcting multiple errors $($i.e., $m>2)$ are studied in \cite{Wei24}.
 The redundancy of the constructions are either $O(\sqrt{n})$ or $O(\log_2 n)$.
 The problem of computing the $m$-height of a code was studied in \cite{Jiang24}, where a linear programming method of the problem was presented.
 In \cite{Jiang24}, a family of $[n=k!, k]$ linear codes was constructed based on permutations, named permutation analog codes.
 Although the time complexity for determining the $m$-heights of such codes is relatively low, the code rate is only $1/(k-1)!$.
 Codes based on the icosahedron and dodecahedron were considered in \cite{Ziyuan26} and their $m$-heights were analyzed.
 The notion of the height profile was further studied in \cite{Roth26}.

 In this paper, we study analog ECCs whose parity-check matrices have columns of unit Euclidean norm.
 We first establish an upper bound on $\Gamma_m(\mathcal C)$ of such codes $\mathcal C$ for any $1\leq m\leq r$, where $r$ is the redundancy of $\mathcal C$. $($By definition, $\Gamma_m(\mathcal C)=\infty$ when $m>r$.$)$ We also give a simple decoder of such codes for correcting a single error.
 We then construct a family of $[n,k=n-3]$ linear codes with $\Gamma_2(\mathcal C)=O(n\sqrt{n})$.
-Compared with the known single-error-correcting $[n,k=n-2]$ MDS linear codes, our construction achieves a reduction in $\Gamma_2(\mathcal C)$ by a factor of $\sqrt{n}$, at the cost of increasing the redundancy by one.
+Compared with the known single-error-correcting $[n,k=n-2]$ MDS linear codes, our construction achieves a reduction in $\Gamma_2(\mathcal C)$ by a factor of $\sqrt{n}$, at the cost of one additional redundancy.
 A comparison between our construction and existing works is provided in Table 1.